Precursor Security

 To make matters worse, this instance of XSS directly ties into account takeover and privilege escalation attacks.
 The payload is submitted by an unauthenticated user of the site, but then triggers in the WordPress admin panel allowing for targeted attacks directly against the admin users of the site.
 Unlike the simple and visual alert box example provided here, an actual attack would likely be invisible to the victim.
 An attacker defined script, quietly running in the background, capturing authenticated session tokens, keystrokes, or any of a number of XSS payload variants.

-While specific numbers for the Subscriptions plugin were a little hard to come by WooCommerce itself is quite prevalent.
-With millions of downloads and around 28% of all online stores reportedly using WooCommerce along with around 93% of all WordPress eCommerce sites.
+While specific numbers for the Subscriptions plugin were a little hard to come by, WooCommerce itself is quite prevalent.
+According to BuiltWith CMS usage statistics, approximately 28% of all online stores were using WooCommerce as of 2019, representing around 93% of all WordPress ecommerce sites.
+WooCommerce lists over 5 million active installations on WordPress.org.
 Its distribution is fairly significant.

 Update.
 A simple enough solution to a large array of attacks, including this one.
-Ideally through automatic updating configured for your WordPress instance
+Ideally through automatic updating configured for your WordPress instance.

 To the credit of the WooCommerce team, they were very responsive and easy to work with when disclosing this vulnerability.
 After providing the details to them, the whole thing was addressed, and patches released within a couple of days.